The application needs JavaScript enabled!

 The application uses extended query search thanks to Sphinx

-Searching by Strong's code is similiar like searching any word.
-To get the best results use Hebrew or Greek versions.
+Searching by Strong's code is similiar to searching any word.
+To get the best results one should use Hebrew or Greek versions.
 Examples: find Logos (code: G3056) in NT or JHWH (code: H3068 in Old Testament.
-Typing Polish characters without having Polish keyboard
+Typing Polish characters without a Polish keyboard

-For those who do not have access to Polish keyboard, eg. using Kindle 3G device, there is alternative way for typing Polish characters.
+For those who do not have access to a Polish keyboard, eg. using a Kindle 3G device, there is an alternative way for typing Polish characters.
 It can be done by combination of two characters: ~ (tilde) and latin (ASCII) version.
-No matter if you use lower or uppercase character, because the searching is case insensitive.
+One may use lower or uppercase characters because the searching is case insensitive.

 ~a = ą, ~c = ć, ~e = ę, ~l = ł, ~n = ń, ~o = ó, ~s = ś, ~z = ż, ~x = ź

-If anyone needs such support for another language, please contact with me.
+In the case of needing such support for another language, please contact me contact with me.